I own a home or business nearby

 Overall, BRT is expected to lessen potential future traffic congestion, although intersections which experience congestion today are likely to continue to experience congestion with BRT.

-For more information on the traffic studies that have been done as part of the BRT plan, check out the Draft Environmental Report’s Traffic studies here.
+For more information on the traffic studies that have been done as part of the BRT plan, check out the Environmental Report’s Traffic studies here.

 Q: What’s going to happen to my parking, deliveries and loading?

 The City recognizes that parking, deliveries and loading are critical to successful business operations, and has been working closely with business owners throughout the planning process to understand your specific challenges and accommodate your needs into the plans.

 For example, loading areas were added at Citi Plaza and along King Street and street parking was maintained where possible, including Clarence Street and Angel Street and Richmond Row.

 It’s too early to confirm the exact extent to which each property’s parking, deliveries and loading will be impacted, because fine details can still be tweaked and adjusted during the “detailed design” phase of the project in 2019.
 But the City will continue to engage with impacted business owners to find solutions to manage these critical functions.